Explore Reliant Plans

 Critical Feedback

 “Horrible experience.
 I live in a studio apartment, and they tricked me with the plan.
 They never told me it was for two years, and the average cost is a complete lie.
 They hire representatives who either don’t know what they’re doing or lie to sell you a plan.
 Now I’m paying more than when I lived in a townhouse.
-It’s disrespectful.
 I can’t access my account unless I accept a new three-year plan.
 When I try to open it, the ‘accept’ message pops up, and since I don’t accept, my account is locked.”

 “Reliant does not care about current customers that pay on time.
 I’ve been with them for 6 years straight, called in to renew and they were wanting to apply $6.90 and $4.25 fees to every month’s bill, completely eating up the per kWh rate.
 The rate on the same plan I had was 7 cents more per kWh.
 Reliant, where is the appreciation for customer loyalty?”